The creative concept for Music4Life™ was born in the fall of 2007 and is an ongoing program.

 Restored musical instruments have a remaining useful life of three to 15 years.
 Or more.
 So, any one of these instruments may be used by two, three or five students.

 Thanks to King and Snohomish Counties and numerous Mayors and City Councils within them, “May Is Music4Life Month” is now established as an annual event to help raise public awareness about the ongoing need.

 Music4Life is proud to have been presented the prestigious 2012 and 2018 “Friend of Music” awards by the Washington Music Educators Association.

-Please read our Frequently Asked Questions page, peruse our Basic Information document, or Contact Us if you don’t find what you are looking for, call one of our Booster Club members, our Program Coordinators or Co-Founder David Endicott at (206) 409-3275.
+Please read our Frequently Asked Questions page, peruse our Basic Information document, or Contact Us if you don’t find what you are looking for, call one of our Chapter members, our Program Coordinators or Co-Founder David Endicott at (206) 409-3275.